yangzhou6666/testRNN/README.md

-# Testing Recurrent Neural Networks:
+# Coverage-Guided Testing of Recurrent Neural Networks:

 #### Four Test metrics are used:
 1. Neuron Coverage (NC),